10 cm M. 14 Feldhaubitze: Italian Army

 After World War II some of the howitzers were modified by the Military Arsenal of Naples for use as mountain artillery, with the denominations 100/17 Mod.
 14 mont. and 100/17 Mod.
 16 mont.
 In the second half of the fifties the howitzers were further modified for the service in the Italian Army with the versions 100/17 Mod.
 14/50 for field artillery units and 100/17 Mod.
 14/16/50 for mountain artillery units.
 The modification of the field artillery version included a circular shooting platform, pneumatic wheels and a gun shield taken from reserve Ordnance QF 25-pounder howitzers, while the mountain artillery version omitted the circular shooting platform.

 In 1961 the weapon was again modified by lengthening the barrel and recalibrating it for NATO ammunition, resulting in a barrel to caliber ratio of 105/22.
-Accordingly the new version was named: 105/22 Mod.
+Accordingly, the new version was named: 105/22 Mod.
 14/61.
-This version equipped the field artillery groups of the army's motorized divisions.

 With the Italian Army's 1975 reform the 105/22 Mod.
-14/61 was taken out of service and stored as reserve until 1984.
+14/61 was taken out of service and stored as reserve until after the dissolution of the Warsaw Pact.

 Today only one 105/22 Mod.
 14/61 remains in service with the Italian Army: located in Rome on the Janiculum it is fired since 1991 at noon every day to indicate the time.

+Škoda houfnice vz 14/19

+An improved version of the howitzer was created in 1919.
+A longer barrel was fitted which, with new vz.21 shells, increased the range from 8,100 m to 9,900 m.
+Other minor improvements were also implemented such as a strengthened axle and camshaft along with modifications to other parts to work best with the new barrel and ordinance.
+605 pieces were delivered to the Czechoslovak Army.